Servant-Cities/rest-api-playground-template/README.md

 ## Direct API

 We have a minimal API to update the database trough http requests.
 Check [/api/direct](https://github.com/Servant-Cities/rest-api-playground-template/blob/main/src/routes/api/direct/%5B...path%5D/%2Bserver.ts) to see what you can do and feel free to add more endpoints to fit your needs.

+## Preview SDK

+(Unsafe for production apps) You can copy the content of [this file](https://github.com/Servant-Cities/rest-api-playground-template/blob/main/src/lib/previewSDK.ts) in any app you want to preview in order to enable your playground to override requests and let you test your data directly in an iFrame.

+(Safe) Don't forget to update the authorized origin in the sdk and add any verification logic you deem necessary.
+Authorizing localhost origin or forwarding services such as ngrok would indeed result in a cross site scripting vulnerability.

+The other way to connect the app is trough the playground's rest API.

+We are working on a feature that let you define preset fetch overrides on a per preview basis.

 ## GIT